Skip to main content

 • Intermediate computer skills

-• Must provide a clean driving record (abstract)
+• Valid driver’s license and clean driving record

-• Comfortable around underground utility services
+• Comfortable working around underground utility services

-• Ability to work outdoors in all weather conditions
+• Able to work independently and outdoors in all weather

-• Good communication skills with the ability to work in a team environment
+• Good communication skills and ability to work in a team

 Course Requirements

-• Course level – Intermediate to expert
+• Intermediate to expert knowledge level

-• Requires field experience
+• Field experience required

 • Formal training such as FTTx OSP Design